RMike1/Api-App/README.md

-## Setting Up and Running Laravel Auth API App
+## API Authentication App

-This is a simple Laravel-based API authentication system built using Laravel Sanctum and Laravel Breeze.
-It provides endpoints for user registration, login, logout, forgot password, reset password and email verification
+This is Laravel based API authentication system built using Laravel Sanctum and Laravel Breeze.
+It provides endpoints for user registration, login, logout, forgot password, reset password and email verification.

 ### Features